Flu shot: Your best bet for avoiding influenza

 Check with your doctor before receiving a flu vaccine if:

 - You had a severe reaction to a previous flu vaccine.
 The flu vaccine isn't recommended for anyone who had a severe reaction to a previous flu vaccine.
 Check with your doctor first, though.
 Some reactions might not be related to the vaccine.

 If you have an egg allergy, you can still receive the flu vaccine.

 Mayo Clinic Minute: Why getting vaccinated for the flu is doubly important this season

 What are my flu vaccine delivery options?

-Can the vaccine give me the flu?
+Can the vaccine give me the flu or other respiratory diseases?

-- The 2-week window.
+- The two-week window.
 It takes about two weeks for the flu shot to take full effect.
 If you're exposed to the influenza virus shortly before or during that time period, you might catch the flu.

 - Mismatched flu viruses.
 In some years, the influenza viruses used for the vaccine don't match the viruses circulating during the flu season.
 If this occurs, your flu shot will be less effective, but may still offer some protection.